SHolysh/database-manual/Appendices/B_Soil_Classification/B_Soil_Classification.md

 * Check to see if there is any accompanying description that may provide details regarding the constituent grain sizes.
 For example, the fines (F) may be further described as either silt or clay.
 * Use Material 1 2 and possibly 3 to put in translated interpreted grain sizes, with Material 1 being used for the most predominant grain size.
-* Use of the diamict designation (D) should be considered carefully because it be a till, possibly one of the regionally extensive till sheets that we are attempting to map in our project (e.g. Newmarket Till) or it could be some other type of diamict (debris flow etc.) that would not be as regionally significant and which should not be confused with a till.
-If, based on its stratigraphic position or other evidence, you think it is a till then put TILL in the Material 3 column, otherwise, leave it as a diamicton.
-The available list of lithologies to choose from in Sitefx includes both till and diamicton.
+* Use of the diamict designation (D) should be considered carefully because it
+* be a till, possibly one of the regionally extensive till sheets that we are
+* attempting to map in our project (e.g. Newmarket Till) or it could be some
+* other type of diamict (debris flow etc.) that would not be as regionally
+* significant and which should not be confused with a till.
+If, based on its
+* stratigraphic position or other evidence, you think it is a till then put
+* TILL in the Material 3 field, otherwise, leave it as a diamicton.
+The available list of lithologies to choose from includes both till and diamicton.
-* If fine-grained materials are identified as layered (Fl), the dropdown choice of 'layered' should be put in the Material 3 code in SiteFX.
+* If fine-grained materials are identified as layered (Fl), the dropdown
+* choice of 'layered' should be recorded in the Material 3 field.
 This will help identify this unit as unlikely to be a till (although not conclusively).